• Home

 Instructions

-• Make the topping: Place the breadcrumbs and 2 tablespoons of parmesan cheese in a small bowl.
+• Make the Crispy Topping: Place the breadcrumbs and 2 tablespoons of parmesan cheese in a small bowl.
 Season with a pinch of salt and pepper.
 Drizzle with melted butter.
 Toss to coat.
 Set aside.

-• Add cheese and spinach: Turn heat to medium-low and add the gruyere.
+• Add Cheese and Spinach to Sauce: Turn heat to medium-low and add the gruyere.
 Whisk until fully incorporated.
 Add in the remaining ½ cup of parmesan and whisk until fully incorporated.
 Add the spinach and gently stir until combined.
 Cook for 1 minute to heat through.
-Remove from the heat and stir in the crème fraiche.
+Remove the spinach mixture from the heat and stir in the crème fraiche.
 Taste and adjust for seasoning with salt and pepper.

-• Assemble: Transfer the mixture to the prepared baking dish.
+• Assemble Spinach Casserole: Transfer the mixture to the prepared baking dish.
 Sprinkle the topping evenly over the spinach casserole.

 • Bake UNCOVERED for 18-22 minutes, until the casserole is bubbling around the edges and the top is lightly golden brown.
 OPTIONAL: Broil during the last 2-4 minutes of baking for an extra crispy top.

-• Serve: Garnish with a light dusting of parmesan.
-Serve immediately and enjoy!
+• Serve Creamed Spinach Casserole: Garnish the top of the casserole with a light dusting of parmesan.
+Serve immediately and enjoy while warm!

 Notes